guiaria/MSR_assignment_2/README.md

 ## Data
-The input file is a analyzed data from the analyze part of the thesis which contains following data.
+The input file is a analyzed data from the analyze part of the thesis, which contains the identical column as mention in [input data](#input-data)
- > filePath, packageName, className, methodName, line, column, javaParserTypeOfElement, usedClassOfElement, isAPIClass, api, mcrCategories, mcrTags

 While the output is the Treemaps visulization figures in the form of HTML files and PDF files, each one of them generated for a particular visualization.